panduro97/trello/README.md

             * Description
             * Due date
             * Assign multiple members
+               * The UI must show the display name of the members not the IDs

 * Notification:
-    * If the user deletes any record, send an email notification (Don't include your email credentials in your GitHub project).
+    * If the user deletes any record, send an email notification (Don't include your email credentials in your project).
         * Send the email to any email you want.
         * Implement this step in the back end thru an API call.
         * In the email body add: